forked-from-1kasper/aos-milsim/README.md

 * [Under the hood: the physics of projectile ballistics](http://panoptesv.com/RPGs/Equipment/Weapons/Projectile_physics.php).
 * [Towards a better, science-based, evaluation of kinetic non-lethal weapons](https://www.researchgate.net/publication/254911398_Towards_a_better_science-based_evaluation_of_kinetic_non-lethal_weapons), L. Koene, A. Papy.
 * [Terminal Ballistics](https://link.springer.com/book/10.1007/978-3-030-46612-1), 3rd edition, Z. Rosenberg, E. Dekel.

+## License

+Copyright © 2021–2024 Siegmentation Fault

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.